 - Look at how many seats are occupied in Main Cabin Extra, premium economy, etc., because it’s possible that at least some of these people are also elites looking for an upgrade

 This isn’t fool proof, but the emptier the seatmaps, the better your odds.

 Every airline has a hub where they have a disproportionate number of elites, and therefore upgrades are disproportionately difficult.
 For Delta that’s Atlanta, for United that’s San Francisco, and for American that’s Dallas.

 In general you’ll have a tougher time clearing an upgrade out of an airport like Dallas than out of an airport like Chicago or New York JFK, where there aren’t as many “hub captive” flyers.

-If you want to upgrade to/from Asia, fly Tuesdays or Wednesdays.
+If you want to upgrade on a long haul flight, try to travel mid-week.
+That’s especially true to & from Asia.
 Those are by far the slowest days for premium travel to Asia, since few business travelers fly between the two continents in the middle of the week.